OlgaKuvs/barbiere-pp4/README.md

 ## <div id="f_features">Features left to Implement</div>

-- Create an archive of appointments in the user profile so that the user can track his log of visits to the barbershop.
+- Create an archive of appointments in the user profile so that the user can track their log of visits to the barbershop.
 - Improve the booking form by allowing user to select a date and time of visit separately.
-- Allow the user to select `any barber` option if they do not care which barber to go to.
+- Allow the user to select `any barber` option if they do not mind which barber's service to use.
 - Add the user's phone number to the booking form so that the salon administrator can call and receive confirmation of attendance for the visit.
 - Send the user a confirmation text message or email to let them know their appointment has been successfully booked.
 - Improve the user registration form by replacing username with an email address.
+- Add beautiful animation to the haircut gallery.

 <a href="#up">Back to Top of page</a>